krolow/queue-run/docs/Queues.md

 Each queue has a `push(payload)` method for queuing a job.
 You can queue an object, a string, or a Buffer.
 The payload cannot be an empty string/buffer.

-If you queue an object, the object is serialized to JSON.
-Some values will convert to strings.
-For example, `Date` objects are stored as the ISO 8601 string.
-Circular references will cause an error.

 If you use a FIFO queue, you must set the group ID before queuing a job.
 You can also set the deduplication ID.
 If you don't set the deduplication ID, it's calculated from the payload.